 Goodwill Industries of Southeastern Wisconsin has been a provider of quality laundry services since 1974 when we began processing laundry for the U.S. Naval Base in Northern Illinois.
 Goodwill Laundry & Linen Services customers now include hospitals, clinics, nursing homes and hospitality businesses throughout Southeastern Wisconsin and Northern Illinois.
 Our facility processes approximately 13.5 million pounds of laundry per year.

 No matter what sensitive and confidential material your organization handles, Goodwill DataShield can destroy it quickly and securely.
 Through our secure shredding process, we ensure your organization big or small can protect your confidential information.
 Since 2006, Goodwill DataShield’s 107,000 square foot shredding facility located in Milwaukee has easy access to the freeway system, which allows us to be efficient and cost-effective with our pickups.
 We also use state of the art equipment and technology which is maintained by a highly skilled staff of mechanics.

 Goodwill E-cycle is our electronics recycling and refurbishment service, addressing the growing issue of electronic waste.
 As the pace of technology continues to increase, so does the volume of computers, tablets and phones that need to be recycled or refurbished.
 E-waste is the most rapidly growing segment of the municipal solid waste stream.

 Goodwill Great Lakes

 Goodwill Great Lakes provides food service, logistics, laundry and administrative services for both Sailors and recruits at Naval Station Great Lakes, the only Navy boot camp in the United States and the largest ashore food service operation.
-Annually, Goodwill serves 8.5 million meals, issues over 2.7 million uniform items and processes over 2.4 million pieces of mail for the U.S. Navy.
+In fiscal year 2016, Goodwill staff served nearly 7.9 million meals, handled 1.9 million pieces of mail, and issued over 2.3 million uniform pieces to Sailors and Recruits.